evently-cloud/site/src/concepts.md

 ## Ledger

 The ledger stores events that have been appended by an application.
 Applications append events to a ledger and retrieve events from a ledger using a Selector.
+Ledgers have [ACID properties](acid), similar to relational databases.

 ## Selectors

 Applications find relevant events with selectors.
 A selector object tells the Ledger which events to select and return to the application.
-The selector result contains a selector ID that points to where the results leave off, and that selector Id can be used to fetch events that occur after the selector to catch up with matching current events.

 Selector statements can contain a `limit` property to control the number of events to be retrieved.
 Additionally they can contain an `after` property to indicate where to start selecting events from.
 Together these two properties can be used to page through large selector results.